The best hotels in Nata

 Limpopo Valley Airfield Camp is the main base here and it earns its $210-280/night price.
 Game drives focus on the river corridor where elephants, leopard, and wild dog all pass through regularly.
 It's 3-4 hours drive from Francistown on increasingly rough roads, so flying in via the camp's private airstrip makes far more sense.

-Nata's best neighborhoods
+Nata's best hotel regions

 The Makgadikgadi Pans region is where you should focus first.
 It delivers the most dramatic landscapes on the continent, and the camps out here are genuinely worth the price premium.